-The State Level Case Review/MAP Team is facilitated by the Division Director of Children and Youth Services, an assigned Division staff, and by a social work student from a local university assigned to the Division for internship.
-In FY 2009, the DMH will continue to make available funding for the State Level Interagency Case Review/MAP Team to distribute for services for children/youth reviewed by that team and for which funding and/or other resources do not appear accessible at the local level, including youth who reside in counties without MAP Teams.
+The State Level Case Review/MAP Team is facilitated by the Division Director of Children and Youth Services and an assigned Division staff.
+In FY 2009, the DMH continued to make available funding for the State Level Interagency Case Review/MAP Team to distribute for services for children/youth reviewed by that team and for which funding and/or other resources do not appear accessible at the local level, including youth who reside in counties without MAP Teams.
 Those youth from communities in which there is no local MAP team with funding will have priority.
 The state-level team will facilitate a wraparound purchase of services and support process for children/youth at risk of being inappropriately placed out-of-home.
+As of March 2010, DMH continued to provide the State Level Interagency Case Review/MAP Team with funding to purchase critical services and /or supports identified as needed for 14 targeted children /youth with SED reviewed by the team.
 Objective: To provide funding for the State- Level Interagency Case Review/MAP Team to purchase critical services and/or supports identified as needed for targeted children/youth with SED reviewed by the team.